 Favorite Pan and Griddle for Pancakes

-My favorite nonstick pan for cooking in general and for pancakes is this Green Pan skillet or this Tramontina skillet.
+My favorite nonstick pans for cooking in general and for pancakes are this Green Pan skillet and this Tramontina skillet.
 My favorite griddle for family meals is the Presto Slimline.

 How to Store

-Store leftover pancakes for 3-5 days in the fridge in an airtight container.
+Store leftover Ricotta Pancakes for 3-5 days in the fridge in an airtight container.
 Warm for 15-30 seconds on a heat-safe plate in the microwave.
 Or freeze between layers of parchment paper (or in a single layer) in a freezer bag.

 Ricotta pancakes on three plates with sides.